Libensemble/libensemble/docs/FAQ.rst

 - An MPI libEnsemble run was initiated with only one process, resulting in one manager but no workers.
 Similarly, the error may arise when running with only two processes when using a persistent generator.
-The generator will occupy the one worker, leaving none to run simulation functions.
+The generator will occupy one worker, leaving none to run simulation functions.

 - An error in the allocation function.
 For example, perhaps the allocation